top of page

 Your view from inside here is generally good if you can avoid these pillared sections, and with windshields at either end, fans are very well protected from the elements when inside.

-The outer blocks in this upper tier are coloured blue whilst the central blocks are coloured black.
-In addition, the roof of the central blocks is a different shape to the outer blocks as it is an older part of the ground.
+In addition, the roof of the central stands is a different shape to the outer stands as it is an older part of the ground.

-The two seated extension areas have very clear views from them, whilst there is a large pillar at either end of the central seating area, and this can restrict your view slightly.
+The two outer stands have very clear views from them, whilst there is a large pillar at either end of the central three stands, and this can restrict your view slightly.

 The uncovered Paddock is not somewhere I recommend going during the winter months, best to pick the Warwick Road End behind the goal instead!